 This article doesn’t constitute legal advice.
 Please consult a lawyer or accountant in your state to learn more about minimum wage legislation as it applies to your business.

 You have a lot to keep track of every day.
 Sales, schedules, cash flow, inventory — your list is probably a mile long.
 Add to that list all the laws and regulations that govern your business, which often change.
 One of the most talked-about nationwide is the minimum wage.

-To help small business owners in the North Star state stay up to date on minimum wage rules in their state, we’ve put together this quick guide for minimum wage requirements in 2023.
+To help small-business owners in the North Star state stay up to date on Minnesota minimum wage rules, we’ve put together this quick guide for minimum wage requirements in 2023.

 Get Started with Square Payroll